AliHesham2/React-Conversion/README.md

 when u convert try to align the global css with our css to avoid problems

 ---------------------------------------------------------------------------------
- read AiLog.md and lets convert 60 ! first read the original html carefully and only convert the html to react (js) and make sure that html conversion align with react structure also create dummy test data inside data folder also want to test the react.js in so place it in the home page  dont convert css or script.js now !! again dont convert css or script.js  !! first html only
+ read AiLog.md and from Conversion Checklist lets  convert #70 ! first read the original html and css and script.js carefully and then only convert the html to react (js) also  place the created react  in the home page  dont convert css or script.js now !! again dont convert css or script.js  !! first html only

-step 2 its time for read original script.js file and convert it react.css .
+step 2 its time for read original script.js file and convert it to align with created react  .

 step 3 read original css file and convert it to be align with react file ..  !!